chdao/mame-rom-selector/README.md

 This tool helps you scan, verify, and copy ROMs from your source directory to a destination directory, with support for CHD files and comprehensive metadata matching.

+## ⚠️ IMPORTANT: Non-Merged ROMsets Only

+**This software ONLY works with NON-MERGED ROMsets.
+It does NOT support merged ROMsets.**

+- ✅ **NON-MERGED**: Each ROM file contains all required files for that game
+- ❌ **MERGED**: ROM files depend on parent ROMs (not supported)
+- ❌ **SPLIT**: ROM files split across parent/child relationships (not supported)

+If you have a merged ROMset, you must convert it to non-merged format before using this tool.
+This is a fundamental limitation of the application's design.

 ## Screenshot

 <div align="center">